Caludon Castle: Architecture

 The remains of the Caludon estate are today located in Wyken, a suburban area to the east of Coventry city centre.
 However, until portions of it were sold off in the 19th century, the estate was much more expansive.
 The estate was historically a detached part of St. Michael's parish, but was transferred to Wyken in 1884, which in turn was absorbed into the City of Coventry in 1928.
 The original boundary of the estate ran from Sowe Bridge (now known as Clifford Bridge, 52.412184°N 1.444941°W) over the River Sowe in the south-east to high ground near Stoke Heath in the north-west.

 The original castle was in an oval shape, surrounded by a defensive wall, including towers, and a moat.
 Entrance was via a gatehouse and bridge on the east side.
 Most living quarters were to the north and west sides of the enclosure, while kitchens and offices were to the south and east.
 Several farm buildings, associated with the castle, lay just outside the moat, along with a bowling green, gardens, and a three-acre field known as "the pool".
 When the property was converted to a mansion, circa 1580, many outbuildings were recorded as still standing, including a porter's lodge and brewing house.

 A survey conducted in 2008 found the foundations of a rectangular building, oriented north-north-west, thought to be the remains of a large hall, 33 x 13 metres (108 x 43 feet).
 To the north of the hall the survey found magnetic anomalies representing a complex of living buildings styled as a manor house.
 The same survey also found large magnetic anomalies in the eastern part of the site, which could be buried rubble from the demolition of a farmhouse, or the remains of in-filled cellars which are believed to have been built on the site.
 Evidence of a footpath around the interior of the site was also discovered.
 Given the evidence found, it is likely that the anomalies represent more than one phase of construction, though this could not be conclusively proven with the methods used.

-A moat, approximately 190 metres (620 feet) to the south of the castle, was constructed in mediaeval times, likely around the time of the rebuilding in 1305.
+A moat, approximately 190 metres (620 feet) to the south of the castle, was constructed in medieval times, probably around the time of the rebuilding in 1305.
 A Scheduled Ancient Monument in its own right, the moat encloses approximately an acre of land around the property.
 The moat may have been an enclosure surrounding farm buildings connected to the castle.